 Step 8: Seal with clear wax

-Step 9: Randomly add dark wax and pewter wax to add dimension to boards.
-I used pewter mica powder and mixed with clear wax to create a pewter metallic wax to add additional metallic details.
+Step 9: Randomly add dark wax and pewter wax to add dimension to the boards.
+I used pewter mica powder and mixed it with clear wax to create a pewter metallic wax to add additional metallic details.

-Step 10: Mount faux tin tiles to wood boards (optional) or add a hanger to the back of the faux tin tile and hang directly on the wall.
+Step 10: Mount faux tin tiles to wood boards (optional) or add a hanger to the back of the faux tin tile and hang it directly on the wall.
 You can also lean the faux tin tile against a wall in a vignette or on the mantel.

 Now make sure to see what the other ladies made for the #oneboardchallenge